ungive/video-conversion-service/README.md

 - `url`: The URL from which to fetch the video resource
 - `ifm`: The input format of the this remote video resource
 - `ofm`: The target output format to which to convert the video

+Optional query parameters:

+- `osz`: The target output video size.
+If not specified, the original video size or the server's maximum output size is used, whichever is smaller
+- `ofr`: The target output frame rate.
+If not specified, the original video frame rate or the server's maximum output frame rate is used, whichever is smaller
+- `out_gif_colors`: Parameter specific for GIF output:
+  Sets the number of colors to use.
+Useful to influence output size

 Example request: